fishaudio/fish-speech/docs/en/start_agent.md

 !!! note
     Please use the Python version below 3.12 for compile.

-If you don't have, please use:
+If you don't have, please use the below commands to build yout environment:

 ```bash
 sudo apt-get install portaudio19-dev

 pip install -e .[stable]
 ```

-to biuld your environment.

 ## Launch The Agent Demo.